corrode/corrode.github.io/content/blog/prototyping/index.md

 ([Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=4b93a53ebc1d7ee6bc2b39c91543fba7))

 If you feel like you have to use `Arc<Mutex<T>>` too often, there might be a design issue.
-For example, maybe you can avoid sharing state between threads?
+For example, you might be able to avoid sharing state between threads.

 ### Keep A Flat Hierarchy